LeZheng/Owl-CL-document/CLHS-doc/7-Objects.md

 args-lambda-list---a define-method-combination arguments lambda list.

-declaration---a declare expression; not evaluated.
+declaration---a declare expression; 不求值.

 description---a format control.

-documentation---a string; not evaluated.
+documentation---a string; 不求值.

 forms---an implicit progn that must compute and return the form that specifies how the methods are combined, that is, the effective method.